 The code sharing between platforms came as a positive surprise to the development team: “Using React Native, the initial implementation on iOS took about 10 days, including bootstrapping all the integrations into our existing infrastructure.
 We were then able to port the screen over to Android in two days with 100 percent shared UI code between the platforms, saving more than a week of implementation time.”

-#8 – Discovery VR
+#9 – Discovery VR

-#9 – Skype
+#10 – Skype

-#10 – Adidas Glitch
+#11 – Adidas Glitch

-The app won 12 awards in 2017 at Cannes Lions, Campaign Creative Tech Awards, Clio Sports Awards and Masters of Marketing Awards.
+This React Native mobile app won 12 awards in 2017 at Cannes Lions, Campaign Creative Tech Awards, Clio Sports Awards and Masters of Marketing Awards.

-#11 – Bloomberg
+#12 – Bloomberg

 Bloomberg released their app in December 2016.
 After testing and prototyping the React Native framework, the New York giant decided to redesign the consumer app using cross-platform.
-React Native proved the best available tool in the market to create native apps simultaneously for iOS and Android.
-This is what the company had to say about how React Native helped them speed things along: “… benefit of React Native is that it automates code refreshes, accelerating the release of new product features.
+React Native proved the best available tool on the market to create native apps simultaneously for iOS and Android.
+This is what the company had to say about how React Native helped them speed things along: “(…) benefit of React Native is that it automates code refreshes, accelerating the release of new product features.
 Instead of recompiling, your app reloads instantly.”

 “React Native is the best out there,” Gabriel Lew, a senior software engineer at Bloomberg who led the development team’s efforts, said, adding: “Expect it to appear in other Bloomberg mobile apps in the future.”

-There are many, many more that I didn’t mention.
-This time I wanted to focus on the big brands who invested in React Native.
-Some of them stick to this technology and see some truth in React Native being the holy grail of mobile app development, some of them use the framework in parts of their solutions and others look for different solutions – native and cross-platform alike.
+There are many, many more apps built with React Native that I didn’t mention.
+This time I wanted to focus on the big brands that saw the potential to build apps in React Native.
+Some of them stick to this technology and see some truth in React Native being the holy grail of mobile app development.
+Some of them use the framework in parts of their solutions and others look for different solutions – native and cross-platform alike.